surniaulula/wpsso/readme.txt

 	* Improved WP_Query for a post type archive (see https://codex.wordpress.org/Function_Reference/is_post_type_archive) when running as background task.

 == Upgrade Notice ==

+= 5.2.1-dev.1 =

+(TBD) Added new status messages for the an option field character count (min, max, and required).

 = 5.2.0 =